igl-myrick/credit-card-validator/README.md

 Test: "It will return a true or false statement based on whether the output ends in 0."
 Code: countSum("4102080860435620");
 Expected Output: "This card number is valid."

+Test: "It will return the card company alongside the result."
+Code: countSum("4102080860435620");
+Expected Output: "This Visa card number is valid."